fstetler/CurrencyConverter/CurrencyConverterProject/README_INSTRUCTIONS.txt

 - http://localhost:8080/api/v1/updateExchangeRates
 This will update the exchange rates.
 A new exchange rate is given by riksbanken at 16:15 every day.

-If I had more time: current problems are that if I update exchange rates more than 5 times, it will give error code 429.
-Also if the api doesnt work at all, I would have liked to deal with that.
-Idea for the first problem would have been to create another class in util similar to ApiResponse called "TooManyResponses" or similar, and if I got the error code 429 I would instead return that in my RiksbankApiReader on line 35.
-I tried to do it, but it got tangled and time limit made me go for a cleaner approach.
-Similar would be made for if the api had crashed all together, maybe a 500 code would be returned and processed in a similar way then.